pengu5055/ndd-exercises/README.md

 has compiled the exercises and notes for the course but I find the provided solutions to be lacking in detail.

 The course is part of the Master's program in Physics at the University of Ljubljana, Slovenia.

+I'd like to apologize in advance for the poor quality of my notebook scan.
+My main phone camera is damaged and I was forced to use the wide-angle camera which has a lower resolution and introduces a lot of distortion.
+I hope it's still readable.